 So affectionate are cows that you may be surprised to learn that there are a few farms that offer cow-cuddling services where you can pay upwards of $50 an hour for the privilege of hugging, petting and playing with them.

-Cows require clean, fresh water; salt and minerals; feed that mainly consists of hay or pasture; shelter; fencing; and perhaps a couple of vaccinations a year.
+Cows require clean, fresh water; salt and minerals; feed that mainly consists of hay or pasture; shelter; fencing; and perhaps a couple of vaccinations a year that can be administered yourself with a cattle vaccine gun.
 These are all relatively easy to purchase and set up, making cows low-maintenance animals.

 Additionally, one main benefit of keeping cows as pets is that you can leave them alone for a while and they will cope just fine.
 You can’t say that of many other pets.